tcpipuk/llama-go/docs/getting-started.md

 - Downloaded and tested with a working language model
 - Verified the complete inference pipeline works
 - Understood the basic environment setup
+- Seen the Model/Context separation pattern in action

 ## Using in your own project